Importance of Trace Evidence in Forensics

 - Chemical residues

-Hair is a characteristic feature of all mammals including human.
+Hair is a characteristic feature of all mammals including humans.
 It is an integral part of the skin derived from the epidermis of the skin.
-A human hair can be connected with a specific racial group grounded on recognized prototypes for every group.
-Forensic expert distinguish between hair of animal and human.
+Human hair can be connected with a specific racial group grounded on recognized prototypes for every group.
+Forensic experts distinguish between the hair of animals and humans.